Deerdama/console-zoo-laravel/readme.md

 ## Display All Options

-To see all the available colors and icons and to check how they'll look in your console you can run the artisan command `php artisan zoo:available-options`
+To see all the **available colors and icons** and to check how they'll look in your console you can run the artisan command **`php artisan zoo:options`**

-:exclamation: Keep in mind that the icons/colors might not look exactly the same as the screenshots (btw screenshots were taken in various consoles), and some might not even work for you, this depends on the console used (plus some other circumstances) and can't be controlled by the package itself.
+:grey_exclamation: Keep in mind that the icons/colors might not look exactly the same as the screenshots, and some might not even work for you, this depends on the console used (plus some other circumstances) and can't be controlled by the package itself.
-If you want to know more about the behind the scenes reason, and about the limitations, then you can find some info on [this wikipedia page](https://en.wikipedia.org/wiki/ANSI_escape_code)... or just google it
+If you want to know more about the behind the scenes reason, and about the limitations, then you can find some info for example [here](https://en.wikipedia.org/wiki/ANSI_escape_code)... or just google it

 ----------------------------
 <br>